Exceptional service with an uncompromising commitment to the highest level of care.

 Common problems from jawbone loss include:

-Altered facial profile: bone deterioration causes your face to collapse inward, particularly around your mouth, creating deep wrinkles, limited lip support, and changes that affect your entire appearance
+- Altered facial profile: bone deterioration causes your face to collapse inward, particularly around your mouth, creating deep wrinkles, limited lip support, and a sunken appearance that can add years to how you look

-Limited treatment options: severe bone loss makes it challenging to place dental implants without first rebuilding bone volume through grafting procedures
+- Limited treatment options: severe bone loss makes it harder to place dental implants without first rebuilding bone volume through grafting procedures

 What Causes Jawbone Deterioration

-Several factors beyond missing teeth contribute to bone loss in your jaw.
+Several factors contribute to bone loss in the jaw, many of which develop gradually before patients notice any symptoms.
 Gum disease stands as one of the leading causes because bacterial infection destroys both soft gum tissue and the underlying bone structure.
-As periodontal disease progresses, bacteria create pockets below the gum line that damage bone cells and weaken your jaw’s foundation.
+As periodontal disease progresses, bacteria create pockets below the gum line that damage bone cells and weaken the jaw’s foundation.

 Trauma from accidents, infections, or tumors can destroy healthy bone tissue.
 Medical conditions like osteoporosis affect bone density throughout your entire body, including your jaw.
 Certain medications and lifestyle choices, including smoking, also impact your body’s ability to maintain healthy bone mass.